JamesSWiggins/ohdsi-cfn/README.md

 5. You can watch as CloudFormation builds out your OHDSI environment.
 A CloudFormation deployment is called a *stack*.
 The parent stack creates several child stacks depending on the parameters you provided.
 When all the stacks have reached the green CREATE_COMPLETE status, as shown in the screenshot following, then the OHDSI architecture has been deployed.
 Select the **Outputs** tab to find your OHDSI environment URLs.
 ![alt-text](https://github.com/JamesSWiggins/ohdsi-cfn/blob/master/images/click_outputs.gif "Clicking OHDSI Urls")

+#### Using RStudio
-6. Inside of each user's home directory in RStudio is a file called **ConnectionDetails.R**.
+Inside of each user's home directory in RStudio is a file called **ConnectionDetails.R**.
 It contains all of the connection parameters needed to use OHDSI components like [PatientLevelPrediction](https://github.com/OHDSI/PatientLevelPrediction), [CohortMethod](https://github.com/OHDSI/CohortMethod), or [Achilles](https://github.com/OHDSI/Achilles).
 ![alt-text](https://github.com/JamesSWiggins/ohdsi-cfn/blob/master/images/rstudio_connection_details.png "ConnectionDetails.R")

 These components and all of their dependencies are also pre-installed and can be invoke simply by issueing the command ```library(PatientLevelPrediction)```, ```library(CohortMethod)```, or ```library(Achilles)```.